sstacey/event-decliner/README.md

-#The Event decliner
+# The Event decliner

 Are people always inviting you to events?
 Do you struggle with ways to politely decline?
-Why not response with joke?
+Why not respond with joke?

 The Event Decliner will do just that.

 To geternate a random excuse joke...
 ```terminal